itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/3-project-tinyturtle/README.md

 ### How to Submit
 Students must share their **Gist URL** at bit.ly/ScriptEdProjects

-For directions on how to create a Gist students may follow [this presentation](https://docs.google.com/presentation/d/1uBzV_Ai6KtdSYoNc4izqnihwMvqzSp8sXmX6uF5PNGY/edit?usp=sharing).
+For directions on how to create a Gist, students may follow [this presentation](https://docs.google.com/presentation/d/1uBzV_Ai6KtdSYoNc4izqnihwMvqzSp8sXmX6uF5PNGY/edit?usp=sharing).

 ### Homework
 Students are encouraged to take a close look at the Tiny Turtle Library and see if they can manipulate any part of it.